 [Section 29 amended by No. 58 of 2010 s.
 176.]

-30. Effect of licence
+30. Licence, effect of

 (1) Subject to this Act, a licence is continuous.

 (2) A licence as a real estate settlement agent does not confer on a licensee the right to carry on business as a real estate settlement agent unless he holds a current triennial certificate in respect of the licence.